fsjavier/bodega-claroscuro/README.md

 ## User Goals

 * As a new user, I want to:
-  1. Know which wines are produced and their characteristics.
+  1. Know which wines are produced and their characteristics and price.
   2. Learn about the winemaking process.
-  3. Know the pricing and how to purchase them.
-  4. Discover the location and opening times.
+  3. Discover the location and opening times.
-  5. Find out how to contact them.
+  4. Find out how to contact them.

 * As a returning user, I want to:
   1. Stay updated on any changes or news.